 David von KampenLecturer, Theory and Literature

-David is a six-time Downbeat Award winner in graduate-level jazz writing categories, a three-time winner of the Vancouver Chamber Choir Young Composers Competition, and was named the 2015 MTNA Distinguished Composer of the Year for his song cycle "Under the Silver and Home Again."
-David was the recipient of a 2015 ASCAP Young Jazz Composer award, winner of the 2014 San Francisco Choral Artists New Voices Project, winner of the 2013 National Band Association’s Young Jazz Composers Competition, and received Honorable Mention in the 2014 New York Youth Symphony First Music Commissions.
-In 2013 David was the recipient of the Cius Award, given to the Outstanding Student Composer at the University of Kansas.
+David is a six-time Downbeat Award winner in graduate-level jazz writing categories, a finalist for the American Prize in composition, and was named the MTNA Distinguished Composer of the Year for his song cycle "Under the Silver and Home Again."
+He has been among ten winners of the ORTUS International New Music Competition, the recipient of an ASCAP Young Jazz Composer award, winner of the San Francisco Choral Artists New Voices Project, winner of the National Band Association’s Young Jazz Composers Competition, and received Honorable Mention in the New York Youth Symphony First Music Commissions.
+Puddin’ and the Grumble, David’s original musical with playwright Becky Boesen, was one of seven finalists for the Richard Rodgers award.

-David has over 50 choral and instrumental compositions and arrangements published with Walton Music, G. Schirmer, Concordia Publishing House, UNC Jazz Press, MusicSpoke, and others.
-His music has been performed by professional, collegiate, high school, and church ensembles throughout the United States.
+David has over 80 choral and instrumental compositions and arrangements published with Walton Music, G. Schirmer, Hal Leonard, Santa Barbara, Concordia Publishing House, Pavane Publishing, UNC Jazz Press, Graphite Publishing, MusicSpoke, and others.
+His music has been performed by the KHORIKOS Vocal Ensemble, the Cambridge Chamber Singers, the L.A.
+Choral Lab, KC VITAs Chamber Choir, the Taiwan Youth Festival Chorus, San Francisco Choral Artists, the U.S. Army Blues Jazz Ensemble, the Vancouver Chamber Choir, and by collegiate, all-state, high school, and church ensembles throughout the United States and internationally.

-David is currently a lecturer of music theory and literature at the University of Nebraska, where he directs the UNL Vocal Jazz Ensemble.
-He also teaches applied composition at Concordia University, Neb., and serves as Music Coordinator for Blended Worship at Christ Lutheran Church in Lincoln.
+David is a lecturer of music theory and literature at the University of Nebraska, where he directs the UNL Jazz Singers and Jazz Orchestra.
+He also teaches applied composition at Concordia University, Neb., and serves as Music Coordinator for Sanctuary Worship at Christ Lutheran Church in Lincoln.
 David is a member of ASCAP, the Jazz Education Network, and the American Choral Directors Association.
-He is active as a conductor, pianist and musical director, and as a clinician for vocal and instrumental ensembles.
-He lives in Lincoln with his wife Mollie and daughter Gretta.
+He is active as a conductor and pianist, and as a clinician for vocal and instrumental ensembles.
+He lives in Lincoln with his wife Mollie and two daughters.